EDUC - Education

 Requirements

-Prerequisite(s): Entry-Level Writing and Composition requirements.
-EDUC 10 and EDUC 60.
-Enrollment is restricted to junior and senior education, democracy and justice majors, science education majors, STEM education minors, and education minors, or by permission of instructor.
+Prerequisite(s): satisfaction of the Entry-Level Writing and Composition requirements and EDUC 60.
+Enrollment is restricted to education, democracy and justice majors, science education majors, STEM education minors, and education minors, or by permission of instructor.

 EDUC 115 K-12 Student Assessment